MOSES * EGYPT * SPAETH

 Ritualized Connection With Providence or Gods

-No foreign child of low birth could have obtained such a significant education followed by a royal career and been accepted when he took over the leadership.
-The river event must have been a thoroughly planned happening intended for a child of royal origins.
+No foreign child of low birth could have obtained such a significant education followed by a royal career and been accepted when he suddenly took over the leadership from the former king.
+The river event of the ritualized connection with "providence or gods" must have been a thoroughly planned happening intended for a child of royal origin.

-From the earliest time man has ritualized a connection with providence or the gods, thus including the problematic features that also contributed shaping the culture - the residual elements of which to be recognized in much later times by, among others, the psychoanalists.
+From the earliest times man has ritualized a connection with providence or the gods, thus including some problematic features that also contributed to the shaping of culture - certain residual elements of which were to be recognized in much later times by, among others, the psychoanalysts.

 * * *

-The article includes extracts from Ove von Spaeth's book "The Supressed Record" ("De Fortraengte Optegnelser"), wol.
-1 in his series "Assassinating Moses".
+The article includes extracts from Ove von Spaeth's book "The Supressed Record" ("De Fortraengte Optegnelser"), vol. 1 in his series "Assassinating Moses".
 More information: www.moses-egypt.net

 Sidetop